angelazheng96/angelazheng/src/pages/projects/ms-veitchs-classroom-library.md

 After our initial meeting with Ms. Veitch, we decided to use Google Apps Script with HTML, JavaScript, and CSS as our development platform, since Ms. Veitch already had an existing database of her books in Google Sheets.

-After overcoming many obstacles over the span of two months, we were able to make a simple website allowing the user to search for books as well as filter and sort by title, author, genre, and collection.
+After overcoming many obstacles over the span of two months, we were able to make a simple website allowing users to search for books, as well as filter and sort by title, author, genre, and collection.

 # Deployment